daid/ezflashjr/doc/Protocol.md

 - Page $11 seems to contain flash cart status (previously loaded rom for SRAM backup?)
 - Page $12 is used as extra RAM during the loader.
+- There are a total of 64 pages of SRAM available.

 - `$11:$A000` is `$AA` if there is SRAM data to be backed up.
 - `$11:$A001` is size of the SRAM to bankup in number of SRAM banks.